0al-spec/Hyperprompt/DOCS/PRD/PRD_EditorEngine.md

 - Priority: High
 - Effort: Medium
 - Tools: Existing Parser
-- Acceptance: All file references are captured with byte/line ranges
+- Acceptance: All file references are captured with byte/line ranges in normalized form

 ---